turambar173/indigo-lbtda-onedata/README.md

 So, logout newuser, sign in as admin, and *Go to your files* in the Trieste provider.

-Select the 2015 folder (only one click), the select the *Change element permissions* button in the top menu (the one with the padlock icon).
+Select the 2015 folder (only one click), then select the *Change element permissions* button in the top menu (the one with the padlock icon).
-As Permission type select *ACL* , then *Add* a new permission rule.
+As Permission type select ACL, then *Add* a new permission rule.
-In the dropdown menu select newuser, and as *Type* select Deny.
+In the dropdown menu select newuser, and as Type select Deny.
 Then click OK to save the new permission rule.

 If you now logout admin, and sign in as newuser again, you will see